Corfu: German bombing and occupation

 Upon the fall of Italian fascism in 1943, the Nazis moved to take control of the island.
 On 14 September 1943, Corfu was bombarded by the Luftwaffe.
 The Nazi bombing raids destroyed most of the city's buildings, including churches, homes, and whole city blocks, especially in the Jewish quarter Evraiki.
 Other losses included the city's market (αγορά) and the hotel Bella Venezia.
 The worst losses were the historic buildings of the Ionian Academy (Ιόνιος Ακαδημία), the Municipal Theatre (which in 1901 had replaced the Nobile Teatro di San Giacomo di Corfù), the Municipal Library, and the Ionian Parliament.

 Following the Wehrmacht invasion, the Italians capitulated, and the island came under German occupation.
-Corfu's mayor at the time, Kollas, was a known collaborator and various anti-semitic laws were passed by the Nazi occupation government of the island.
+Corfu's mayor at the time, Kollas, was a Nazi who was a known collaborator, and various anti-semitic laws were passed by the military occupation government of the island.
 In early June 1944, while the Allies bombed Corfu as a diversion from the Normandy landings, the Gestapo rounded up the Jews of the city, temporarily incarcerated them at the old fort (Palaio Frourio), and on 10 June sent them to Auschwitz II, where most of them were murdered by gas.
 Approximately two hundred out of a total population of 1,900 escaped.
 Many among the local population at the time provided shelter and refuge to those 200 Jews who managed to escape the Nazis.
 In Evraiki (Εβραική, meaning Jewish quarter), there is currently a synagogue with about 65 members, who still speak their original Italkian language.